 These imaging methods are used to determine any complications of the disease such as fistulas or abscesses.

-This is the gold standard for diagnosis of Crohn’s disease.
-A colonoscopy enables a doctor to see the inside of the intestinal wall and remove a tissue sample for further examination.
+This is the gold standard for diagnosing Crohn’s disease.
+A colonoscopy enables your doctor to see the inside of your intestinal wall and to remove a tissue sample for further examination.

-There is no cure for Crohn’s disease.
-Doctors can only try to prevent complications and control inflammation.
-Since the disease alternates between periods of remission and flare-ups, treatment focuses on helping you avoid an episode.
+There is no known cure for Crohn’s disease.
+You and your doctor can only prevent complications and control inflammation.
+Since the disease alternates between periods of remission and flare-up, treatment focuses on helping you to avoid or control an episode.
 Treatment varies based on the site and severity of disease as well.

-Corticosteroids can be used to control inflammation and quiet the immune system.
-Because of the side effects of chronic use, steroids are often prescribed for a short-term during a flare-up.
+- Corticosteroids: Corticosteroids can be used to control inflammation and control your immune system.
+Because of the side effects of chronic steroid use, steroids are often prescribed short-term during a flare-up.

-Aminosalicylates are anti-inflammatory drugs that treat mild to moderate symptoms and help keep you in remission.
+- Aminosalicylates: These anti-inflammatory drugs treat mild to moderate symptoms and help keep you in remission.

-Immunosuppressive agents are prescribed to help you maintain remission by calming an over-active immune system.
+- Immunosuppressive agents: These agents are prescribed to help you maintain remission by suppressing your over-active immune system.

-Antibiotics are prescribed to prevent and treat infection or decrease the overgrowth of bacteria in the gastrointestinal tract.
+- Antibiotics: Antibiotics prevent and treat infection or decrease the overgrowth of bacteria in your gastrointestinal tract.

-Biologic agents are similar to drugs used in chemotherapy and are given for more severe cases.
+- Biological agents: Similar to drugs used in chemotherapy, biological agents are given for more severe cases.
 These medications may be given orally, intravenously, or by self-injection.

-Depending on the location and severity of the condition, it may be necessary to remove a diseased portion of the intestine.
-Unfortunately, this doesn’t cure the disease.
+Depending on the location and severity of your condition, it may be necessary to remove a diseased portion of your intestine.
+There are also times when it is necessary to remove an ulceration or blockage in your digestive tract.
+These treatments do not cure the disease.
 Crohn’s is a chronic condition that often will reoccur later in life.
-There are also times when it is necessary to remove an ulceration or blockage in the digestive tract.

 People with Crohn’s disease are often underweight because intestinal inflammation interferes with the absorption of food.
 Nutritional counseling and dietary supplements may be used.